cheshire-cat-ai/docs/mkdocs/plugins/examples.md

 # Examples

-Here are listed a bunch of code-snippet
+Follows a bunch of code snippets

 ## RabbitHole